Research Involving Human Subjects - Excelsior College

 Researchers must familiarize themselves with the Excelsior College Policy on Research Participants CMC-002.
 Also, all surveys approved to be distributed to Excelsior College employees, staff, and/or students, must include the following paragraph in the invitation to participate/informed consent letter.

 The attached survey has been approved by the Excelsior College Institutional Review Board for distribution to employees, staff and or students.
 Any participation on your part is completely voluntary.
-Surveys are distributed with the oversight of the Excelsior College Office of Strategy and Institutional Effectiveness and contact is made via the information that has been provided in Excelsior College Student Information System.
+Surveys are distributed with the oversight of the Excelsior College Office of Analytics and Decision Support (ADS) and contact is made via the information that has been provided in Excelsior College Student Information System.
 Excelsior College, as an institution of higher education, supports educational research by interacting with approved researchers and students to further the knowledge and understanding of online higher education.

-Preliminary Approval might be sought when a project has not yet fully been developed but an IRB approved letter is required for a funding application that is essential to develop the project.
-This Preliminary Approval notification should be retained for the PI's record and provided to the sponsor upon request.
-No work with human subject, including subject recruitment, may be conducted under a Preliminary Approval.
+Preliminary Approval might be sought when a project has not yet fully been developed but an IRB approval letter is required for a funding application that is essential to develop the project.
+This Preliminary Approval notification should be retained for the PI's records and provided to the sponsor upon request.
+No work with human subjects, including subject recruitment, may be conducted under a Preliminary Approval.
 Once an award is made, the PI must revise the IRB record to request an IRB review of the Human Subject Research plan.

 All student investigators must have a faculty supervisor who is responsible for insuring that all procedures of the approval are complied with by the investigator.
 The faculty supervisor must sign the proposal certifying that the project is under her/his supervision.

-All student investigators must have their research proposal approved by the Review Board at their respective college and provide proof of that approval.
+All student investigators from institutions other than Excelsior must have their research proposal approved by the Review Board at their respective college and provide proof of that approval.
+They must submit the name and contact information for their faculty member who is overseeing this project.

 "Informed consent" means the knowing consent of an individual, or her/his legally authorized representative, who is able to exercise free power of choice without undue inducement or any form of force, fraud, deceit, duress or other form of constraint or coercion.
 An investigator shall seek consent only under the following circumstances: